Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 2. Run vmb.exe to create default .vmbrc config file.
 2. Place your existing mods in the `mods` folder or specify alternative path in .vmbrc -> `mods_dir`.
 This path can be relative or absolute.
 The path must already exist.
 To use current folder put `.` as the path.
 3. Set `game` in .vmbrc to 1 or 2 to determine for which game mods are gonna be built and uploaded by default.
 3. Set `fallback_tools_dir` and `fallback_workshop_dir` in .vmbrc for both games.
 These paths will be used if the script fails to find them in the registry.
-You can leave these untouched or set them to empty string but do not delete the options themselves.
+You can leave these untouched or remove them, then the standard fallback will be used.
 4. You can add folders that will be ignored when building/watching all mods to `ignored_dirs` in .vmbrc.
 5. You can also set `temp_dir` to specify where temporary files will be placed during the build process.
 Leaving it empty will default to `<mods_dir>/.temp`.
 Unlike `mods_dir`, this path doesn't have to exist prior to running the program.